 I like to simplify things for myself and make the cake portion a day ahead of time.

 This way I am not making a cake and frosting all in one day.
 To do this, I let the cake completely cool and then stack the layers between sheets of parchment paper.

-I will just store the cakes on a cake stand on my kitchen counter.
+I will just store the carrot cakes on a cake stand on my kitchen counter.
 You can also store it in the fridge if you prefer.

 Now let's talk decorating!
 I am always the first one to tell you that I am no wizard when it comes to cake decorating.

 This cake is no exception.
-I used the naked cake frosting method for this one where you add the frosting all around the sides and then scrape most of it away, leaving an almost naked cake.
+I used the naked cake frosting method for this carrot cake recipe.
+This method of decorating a cake is where you add the frosting all around the sides and then scrape most of it away, leaving an almost naked cake.

-I then use the walnuts (which I have toasted) to add a little interest to the top.
+For the topping on this carrot cake, I like use the walnuts (which I have toasted) to add a little interest to the top.

 If you are great at decorating, the sky is the limit with what you can add to this.
 Cute frosting carrots, piping work, etc. Do not let my limits, limit you 🙂